 These events are specifically aimed at individuals who are actively pursuing a career in the screen sector or currently in entry level positions and consist of 3 x 20 minute roundtables.
 Each session takes place prior to a BAFTA Scotland screening or event, allowing the applicants an opportunity to attend an exclusive members’ only preview or screening.

 GYFF/Tiu MakkonenBAFTA Industry Insights - Directing with Marilyn Edmond at Glasgow Youth Film Festival, 2019.

 Career Close-Up is a free programme of events focussing on different skills and craft areas including but not limited to; directing, screenwriting, producing, editing and cinematography.
 Each session is small and intimate, allowing for one to one discussion and the chance to network following the event.

-Career Close-Up is specifically aimed at individuals who are actively pursuing a career in the moving image industries.
-The programme is only available to graduates with a relevant qualification who are still seeking work in the moving image industries and have a named credit on a least one production.
+Career Close-Up is specifically aimed at individuals who are actively pursuing a career in the screen sector and have a named credit on a least one production.